 One of the key drivers to successful and sustained projects is ownership of an idea.
 There are groups where, because the idea came from a friend and other group members didn't want to "offend" this friend, they accepted ideas and merely waited for instructions from the top without fully believing in it.
 This lack of ownership of the project makes youths lack the motivation to do the necessary work that will lead to the desired results.

 3. Lack of commitment

 Are most youths committed to their projects?
-The answer is no. Some groups take part in projects, not because they are passionate about them, but because that was the sector that was being financed by a donor, financial institution or the Government.
-Members may end up abandoning the project as soon as they run into challenges, get bored, or financial support comes to an end and something ‘better’ comes along.
+The answer is no. Some groups take part in projects, not because they are passionate about them, but because that was the sector that was being financed by a donor, financial institution or the government.
+Members may end up abandoning the project as soon as they run into challenges, get bored, or financial support comes to an end and something 'better' comes along.

-4. Poor record-keeping and wastages
+4. Poor record-keeping and wastage

 What is the total amount invested in this project?
 How much has been repaid by this project?
 How much profit have you made from this project?
 Is the project doing well financially?
 Most groups will not have substantive answers to these questions.
 They will tell you how the projects are 'giving them something', but when you evaluate the cost versus the benefits of the projects, you'll be surprised.
 Poor records not only lead to mismanagement of the finances, but it also results in failure to track the progress of the projects.